An interactive workshop session filled with participants who are sitting around several round tables, sharing and listening to each other.

 1. Build a community of practice for faculty and instructors across the College of Engineering to support advances in teaching and learning

-2. Deepen student learning for four cross-disciplinary content areas that are ubiquitous for all engineering disciplines (teamwork, communications, ethics, and leadership)
+2. Deepen student learning for cross-disciplinary content areas that are ubiquitous for all engineering disciplines (teamwork, communications, and ethics)

 3. Approach changes in teaching with an equity lens and inclusive practices to help all students succeed